0xSaiNova/0xSaiNova/README.md

 **[intentia](https://intentia.ai)** · matchmaking protocol for biotech and CDMOs. autonomous agents that discover, negotiate, and transact at network scale. hybrid SLM framework for on-device reasoning with reliability constraints. basically tinder for pharma, but the agents swipe for you and they never ghost.

+**[Nexus](https://github.com/0xSaiNova/NEXUS)** . privacy-first communication platform for everyone who values their privacy and system resources.
+Built with gamers as the priority, but designed for any community that refuses to trade data for features.
+Nexus is a Discord alternative where privacy isn't a promise, it's the architecture.
+The system literally cannot see your private conversations.
+No facial recognition.
+No government ID uploads.
+No surveillance disguised as safety.
+One you can verify, fork, and control

 **[heft](https://github.com/0xSaiNova/heft)** · disk space auditor that actually understands dev toolchains. one command to see where your gigabytes went. it knows the difference between a 4GB cargo target dir and a 4GB photo library. tracks snapshots over time so you can see what grew back after you cleaned up. also rust.

 **[keyheat](https://github.com/0xSaiNova/keyheat)** · terminal tool that tracks your keystrokes, WPM, typing trends, and shortcuts in real-time. built in rust. your keyboard has a story, this reads it. yes i built a keylogger on myself. no i will not elaborate.